CovenantSQL/GNTE/README.md

 ### 4. run your own program in testnet
 Containers are referenced by group_name+ip.
 For example, given containers 10.250.1.2 and 10.250.8.2, you can run ```docker exec -it china10.250.1.2 ping 10.250.8.2``` to test the connection between these two networks.

-You can replace "ping 10.250.8.2" in the example above with any program or script.
+You can replace the "cmd" in the group section of yaml.

 ### 5. [optional] clean network
 Run ```./scripts/clean.sh```